 Remote server support performed by our administrators is available as a paid service.
-Furthermore, the resolution time is always longer when compared to cloud solution – simply due to arrangements needed before access to client server can be provided.
-Which leads to next point:
+Furthermore, the resolution time is always longer when compared to a cloud solution – simply due to arrangements needed before access to the client-server can be provided.
+This leads to the next point:

 Access restrictions and issues

-Demand for server admins is larger than supply that is a cold hard fact.
+Demand for server admins is larger than supply which is a cold hard fact.
 Server support is no exception.
-For this simple reason, server support must be scheduled in advance, so that there is a sufficient time frame for complete resolution of the issue.
+For this simple reason, server support must be scheduled in advance, so that there is a sufficient time frame for the complete resolution of the issue.

 Bug report verification

-It not far-fetched to say that every server environment is different.
+It is not far-fetched to say that every server environment is different.
 With so many configuration options, you would think it is impossible to have two identical servers.
-This is often the reason why we cannot simulate an in-house a specific behavior described by the customer which acts as a bug.
+This is often the reason why we cannot simulate an in-house specific behaviour described by the customer which acts as a bug.

 If a service required to run our application is configured differently as our recommendation, it is not necessarily wrong but may cause issues in the application that are hard to trace back to that configuration.